libretro/docs/docs/guides/roms-playlists-thumbnails.md

 2. The display name (you can use any name here)
 3. The path to the core, this libretro core will be used to launch the ROM. **You can use the word DETECT in place of the core path here.
 Once this is done you can set the core to be used for this playlist via the RetroArch GUI.**
 4. The displayname of the core, not really useful, we keep it there because the history list is also using this format
-5. CRC or Serial number for database and other matching purposes. **You can omit the CRC or Serial for a manualy created playlist entry by using the word DETECT here instead, although it may limit your ability to use Netplay for this playlist entry.**
+5. CRC or Serial number for database and other matching purposes. **You can omit the CRC or Serial for a manually created playlist entry by using the word DETECT here instead, although it may limit your ability to use Netplay for this playlist entry.**
 6. The name of this playlist, ending in the extension .lpl

 ## Thumbnails